kimetrica/Traccar-docker/README.md

 The variable names are:

 * POSTGRES_HOSTNAME
+* POSTGRES_DB
-* POSTGRES_USERNAME
+* POSTGRES_USER
 * POSTGRES_PASSWORD

-The repo contains a traccar package that has been modified to extract additional tags from the data submitted by Galileo devices, but should work like a current github checkout of Traccar otherwise.
+The repo contains a traccar package that has been modified to extract additional tags from the data submitted by Galileo devices, but should work like a recent github checkout of Traccar otherwise.